rvats/ikmaster/__ReadMe/CodingProblemsAndPatterns.md

 		2) Scientific problems
 		3) Computational problems.*

+Coding Patterns/Algorithm Design Strategies/Problem Solving Strategies that we have learnt in Foundational Class for Sorting are:
+	Brute Force
+	Decrease and Conquer
+	Divide and Conquer
+	Transform and Conquer

 We are focusing on the computational problems:
 	The intent of an ideal technical interview is to come up with an algorithm and implement it.
 		An algorithm is the step by step method to solve a computational problem.